hash64/frontend-nanodegree-feedreader/README.md

 * Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.
 * Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.

+# How to Run the Project

+1. Clone the repository (Note: If you know github well) from here and skip 2nd step
+2. Download the Zip file of project (Note: If you don't know the Github well)
+3. Run the index.html file in browser(Inside the project folder)

 # Test that are implemented